Person in a natural landscape at sunrise, symbolizing balance, clarity, and a mindful healthy lifestyle in a connected world.

-Day after day, technology shapes your choices and behavior.
+Day after day, technology shapes your choices, your behavior.
 But while your devices get faster, your mind and body slow down.
 Stress rises.
-Sleep slips.
-Energy drains.
+Sleep gets worse.
+Energy somehow drains.

-This isn’t just a modern life.
+This isn’t just a sign of modern life.
 It’s a real health crisis.
-And it’s why healthy lifestyle is one of the pillars here at Cyberfulness.
-Cyberfulness acts as a counterbalance to this constant digital pressure, supporting and guiding you to regain control, protect your health, and cultivate lasting happiness and resilience.
+And that’s why healthy lifestyle is one of the pillars here at Cyberfulness.
+Cyberfulness acts as a counterbalance to this constant digital pressure, supporting you to regain control and protect your health.

 The age of connection and overload

 The constant stream of messages, news, and notifications leaves very little space for recovery.
-Psychologists warn that this ‘always-on’ culture fuels rising stress, anxiety, and attention fatigue.
-The paradox is obvious – while technology connects us more than ever, it also fragments our focus, drains our energy, and blurs the boundaries between rest and work.
+You know that well, right?
+Psychologists warn that this ‘always-on’ culture fuels rising stress, anxiety, and fatigue.
+The paradox is pretty obvious – while technology connects us more than ever, it also cuts our focus into tiny pieces, drains our energy, and blurs the boundaries between rest and work.

-By 2024, addiction to digital technology has become a widespread concern, particularly involving the internet, cell phones, and social media.
-Around 35% of people worldwide are reported to struggle with internet addiction, while 31% of American adults admit to being online almost constantly.
-Cell phone overuse has escalated as well, with many people experiencing compulsive checking, constant notifications, and difficulty disconnecting.
-Social media addiction is also prominent, with 40% of young adults identifying as addicted, leading to negative effects on sleep, mental health, and overall wellbeing.
-Unfortunately, the trend is obvious, and efforts to raise public awareness are needed.1
+By 2024, addiction to digital technology became a widespread concern, particularly involving the internet, cell phones, and social media.
+Around 35% of people worldwide are reported to struggle with internet addiction while 31% of American adults admit to being online almost constantly.
+Cell phone overuse has grew as well, with many people experiencing addictive checking, constant notifications, and difficulty disconnecting to lead offline life.
+Social media addiction is also popular, with 40% of young adults identifying as addicted, leading to negative effects not only on sleep, but on mental health, and overall wellbeing as well.
+Unfortunately, the trend is clear, and efforts to raise public awareness are needed… now.1

 Sourced from 2